Miro0o/Docs-Notes/Information Science & Computer Science and Engineering/🧮 Mathematics/🤼‍♀️ Mathematical Logic (Foundations of Mathematics)/📍 Formal System, Formal Logic, and Its Semantics/Formal System, Formal Logic, and Its Semantics.md

 - Modal logic ↔ Kripke frames
 From this view: Logics are **related species in a family**, not members of a single linear hierarchy.
 #### 0️⃣ Symbolic Notations

+In logic, the **order** of a system refers to the kinds of entities that its variables can quantify over. **Zeroth-order logic**, or propositional logic, has no quantification over objects and deals only with whole propositions. **First-order logic** allows quantification over individual objects, while **second-order logic** also allows quantification over properties, sets, or relations of those objects.
+Higher-order logics extend this idea further by allowing quantification over increasingly higher-level entities.
+Thus, “order” describes the **level of entities that can be quantified over**, not the number of arguments a predicate has.
 ##### Zero-Order Language
 ↗ [Zeroth-Order Logic & Propositional Logic - (零阶) 命题逻辑](Classical%20Logic%20(Standard%20Formal%20Logic)/Zeroth-Order%20Logic%20&%20Propositional%20Logic%20-%20(零阶)%20命题逻辑.md)
 ##### First-Order Language